 - A stochastic matrix P is positive if all entries are positive.
-A stochastic matrix P is regular if Pn is positive for some n > 0. - Limit Theorem for Regular Markov Chains: If the transition matrix P is regular, the limiting distribution exists, and it is the unique stationary distribution.
-The limiting distribution is positive, i.e., all its probabilities are positive. - Proof in section 3:10 (not part of course): One first proves that regular Markov chains are ergodic, and then that ergodic Markov chains have a limiting distribution.
-Two proofs are given: - A proof using coupling - A proof using linear algebra
+A stochastic matrix P is regular if P^n is positive for some n > 0. - ▶ Limit Theorem for Regular Markov Chains: If the transition matrix P is regular, the limiting distribution exists.
+There are no other stationary distributions.
+The limiting distribution is positive, i.e., all its probabilities are positive. - ▶ Proof in section 3:10 (not part of exam material): One first proves that regular Markov chains are ergodic (i.e., irreducible, aperiodic, and all states have finite return times) and then that ergodic Markov chains have a limiting distribution.
+Two proofs are given: - ► A proof using coupling - A proof using linear algebra